 Steven Cuono, D.C., CCEP, FIAMA, (Main, ’00) holds a bachelor’s degree in Marine Biology from The Richard Stockton College of New Jersey.
 Dr. Cuono has been an associate professor at Palmer Florida for the past 17 years, where he teaches in the chiropractic sciences department.
 He has been an adjunct instructor in the Alternative Medicine program at Everglades University since 2011.
 Dr. Cuono is certified in medical acupuncture and chiropractic extremity practices and holds an active Florida Chiropractic Physician’s license.
 He has practiced chiropractic in Florida, Georgia, and New Jersey.
-Dr. Cuono has a passion for chiropractic technique and alternative healing methods, as well as playing and collecting guitars.

 Jesse Hodges, Jr., D.C., M.S., (Florida, ’13) grew up in New Orleans, Louisiana.
 Having a passion for health and wellness, he owned and operated a personal training business while pursuing his bachelor’s degree in biomechanics.
 He continued his education by earning a master’s degree in biomechanics and human performance.
 After graduating from Palmer College, Dr. Hodges opened his own practice in Lafayette, Louisiana in 2013.
 He returned to Palmer Florida in 2017 to begin teaching biomechanics and active care classes.
 Dr. Hodges has many certifications in kinesiology, biomechanics, and human movement.
 To bring clinical application to his classes, Dr. Hodges still maintains a part time practice in Ormond Beach, Florida.